Skip to main content

 Parameter nameOptionalDescription

 cache_max_sizeYesMaximum cache size.
-Default is 128MiB
+Defaults to 128MiB.

-Cached responses
+Cached Responses

 Header valueDescription

-HITThe query result was served from cache
+HITThe query result was served from the cache.

-MISSThe cache was checked but the result was not found
+MISSThe cache was checked, but the result was not found.

-BYPASSThe cache was bypassed for this query. (e.g., when cache-control: no-cache is specified)
+BYPASSThe cache was bypassed for this query (e.g., when cache-control: no-cache is specified).

 $ curl -XPOST -i http://localhost:8090/v1/sql -d 'select * from taxi_trips limit 1;'